Occupation of Western Armenia

 The occupation of Western Armenia by the Russian Empire during World War I began in 1915 and was formally ended by the Treaty of Brest-Litovsk.
 It was sometimes referred to as the Republic of Van by Armenians.
-Aram Manukian of Armenian Revolutionary Federation was the de facto head until July 1915.
+Aram Manukian of the Armenian Revolutionary Federation was the de facto head until July 1915.
 It was briefly referred to as "Free Vaspurakan".
 After a setback beginning in August 1915, it was re-established in June 1916.
 The region was allocated to Russia by the Allies in April 1916 under the Sazonov–Paléologue Agreement.

 From December 1917, it was under Transcaucasian Commissariat, with Hakob Zavriev as the Commissar, and during the early stages of the establishment of First Republic of Armenia, it was included with other Armenian National Councils in a briefly unified Armenia.